We always want to hear from fresh new talent

 For security reasons we no longer accept hard copies so please email:

 We are primarily a 3D animation company, although welcome applications from any discipline.

-The main software we use in-house is the Adobe Suite, Maya, Arnold & Nuke.
+The main software we use in-house is the Adobe Suite, Maya, Houdini, Redshift & Nuke (we hope to use Katana in the near future).
 You do not need to know this exact software as the skills are transferable but knowledge of similar programmes is necessary.